maimuna99/web-tooling-007/README.md

+## Project Title : Web Tooling

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+n the project directory, you can run to download dependencies:

+### `npm i`

-In the project directory, you can run:
+In the project directory, you can run to run the app:

 ### `npm start`